-Here is an excellent post about bike safety, with 10 excellent tips on how NOT to get hit with a car by a motorist.
-This post will help you to stay safe on your bike.
+Here is a must-read post about bike safety, with 10 excellent tips on how NOT to get hit with a car by a motorist.
+This post will provide you with practical tips to help you to stay safe on your bike.

 We need safe bike routes in every city, so that many more seniors can cycle in safety.
 All the money spent on cycling infrastructure would be more than made up by the money saved in the healthcare system if more seniors could safely exercise every day.